hapax/hapax.github.io/assets/teaching.md

   skills are more important, across a range of disciplines and problems, than ever before.
 How do we stop alienating students, and plug some of the holes in the pipeline?
 I propose that we make maths interesting!
-This calls for more collaboration between practicing scientists and educators.*
+This calls for collaboration between practicing scientists and educators.
+Together, they can plot a route out of the scrubland, and into realms where the beauty and power of mathematical thought are evident*

 ## Stuck in the scrubland